The information posted on this page was taken from

 - Change engine coolant annually.

-- Conduct a basic engine survey at beginning of season.
-This includes all gaskets, hoses, belts and wiring.
+- Conduct a basic engine survey at beginning of the season.
+This includes all gaskets, hoses, belts, and wiring.

 - Conduct cooling system inspection and cleaning every two years.

-- Take engine temperatures with infrared gun annually
+- Take engine temperatures with an infrared gun annually

 - Clean intercooler annually.